sapinspys/Machine-Learning-with-Python/README.md

 Its minimal syntax allows for the user to focus more on implementing algorithms, scripts, experimentation, and prototyping and less on debugging.

-One library in particular, **scikit-learn**, will be the first topic of focus in this deep dive into machine learning with Python.
+One module in particular, **Scikit-Learn**, will be the first topic of focus in this deep dive into machine learning with Python.

+Scikit-Learn allows for the integration of many well known machine learning algorithms for supervised and unsupervised problems.
+The module uses the Numpy library as the base data structure,allowing for seamless integration with other scientific Python libraries. __*[Scikit-learn: Machine Learning in Python](http://www.jmlr.org/papers/volume12/pedregosa11a/pedregosa11a.pdf)*__.

+Thanks to this module, machine learning has become widely accessible to non-specialists globally.

 **NOTE:** To avoid any frustration, please ensure you are familiar with the fundamentals of programming with Python as well as the __*[SciPy library stack](https://www.scipy.org/)*__ before continuing.

 This repository was created primarily using __*[Anaconda Distribution](https://docs.anaconda.com/_downloads/Anaconda_Starter_Guide_CheatSheet.pdf)*__.
 To properly view .ipynb files found in this repository, use __*[Jupyter Notebook](https://jupyter.org/install)*__.

-## Getting Started